Common Medical School Interview Questions [Plus Answers]

 Table of Contents

 Every medical school interview will vary in format and content.
-The questions below are representative of those asked during a traditional interview.
-Traditional interviews are one-on-one, typically with a physician advisor.
-We’ll get more on how to answer some of the most common of these a little later.
+The questions below are representative of those asked during a traditional/panel interview (generally with 1-3 faculty members and/or students on the program’s admissions committee).

 Looking for how to nail your multiple mini interview (MMI)?
-Consult this guide for more on MMI interviews.
+Consult this guide for more on MMI interviews and our list of the types of questions that may come up.

 Education Questions